PlatinumVoyager/WirelessTransparency/README.md

 <img src="https://github.com/user-attachments/assets/b0a6d560-96e1-4b0d-90a2-472fb3c4f316">

 ## About
 WirelessTransparency was first developed with the idea of understanding the IEEE 802.11 protocol to a further lower-level extent.
 As such this repository of files is close to a year old and development has been halted since mid January, with development initially beginning in late December.
-This project has been released as open source with the intentions of providing more context and information on the basis of how such tool are usually structured/created.
+This project has been released as open source with the intentions of providing more context and information on the basis of how such tools are usually structured/created.

 ## Build
 * `git clone https://github.com/PlatinumVoyager/WirelessTransparency.git && cd WirelessTransparency ; mkdir bin && make build`